 - Reefer breakdown – Reefer breakdown will provide protection in the event that your reefer truck breaks down.
 It protects against cargo loss.

-- Comprehensive and collision – This insurance (a.k.a. physical damage insurance) will pay for damages to your truck in an at-fault accident.
+- Comprehensive and collision – This insurance (a.k.a. physical damage insurance) can pay for damages to your truck in an at-fault accident.
 It also covers damage due to natural disasters, terrorism, fire, vandalism, and theft.

 - Underinsured or uninsured motorists coverage – What happens if you are hit by an uninsured motorist?
 If you don’t have this coverage, you might not be able to recover any money if your truck is totaled and the person doesn’t have insurance.